vistec-AI/WangchanX/README.md

 ## Acknowledgements

 We would like to thank all codes from XXXX.
-This project is sponsored by VISTEC.
+This project is sponsored by VISTEC, PTT, and SCBX.

 ## Future Plans
 Here are some future plans and what we are doing: